Frequently Asked Questions about our rescue. If you don’t find the answer here or on our website, we welcome your emails and phone calls!

 Are you “no-kill”?
 Yes.
 The pets in our programs stay with us until they find a forever home.
 However, should a pet become terminally ill, dangerously aggressive towards people, or it has a poor quality of life, we do have the right to humanely euthanize so that none of the pets in our care become a danger to society or suffer needlessly.
 We give our seniors every chance we can provide, whether it be through veterinary care, veterinary specialists, trainers and behaviorists, or alternative therapies- if there is something that may help one of our homeless animals, we go for it!

 Why do you have so few pets for adoption?
-We are a very small organization, and can only be as big as our foster home network allows.
-A foster home network is an ebb-and-flow situation, and at some times is bigger than others.
-We also strive to stay small, so that we may provide excellent personalized care to each animal, and so that each animal that comes into our care does not know it’s in a “rescue”.
+We are a very small organization, and strive to provide each pet in our care with a homelike stay while they wait for their forever home.
+Staying small allows us to provide excellent personalized care to each animal, and so that each animal that comes into our care does not know it’s in a “rescue”.
 Our motto is Quality over Quantity so that we may provide every senior pet in our care the same high quality care we would provide our own personal companion animals.

 We stay small enough so that each dog or cat in our care gets ample one-on-one time, playtime, lap time, and the basic human contact that many animals just cannot receive in larger organizations.
 It is very important to us that the dogs and cats in our care feel loved, are happy, and are well-adjusted when they go to their forever homes.
 If you are interested in helping us save more lives by fostering, please take a look at our fostering information and application.